daedaleanai/exp-bminator2/README.md

 If desired, PA0/CK_IN can be used as an external clock source 4..48MHz, see RMA0394 Section 6.1.1 p.182 'External Clock (HSE Bypass)'

-The SPI1 bus connects SCK, MISO, MOSI to the BMI088, BME280 and the INA229.
+The SPI1 bus connects SCK, MISO, MOSI to the BMI088 and BME280.
+They each require their own separate CSB (active low).

 ## DMA Mappings